gitlabhq/gitlabhq/doc/user/project/integrations/slack.md

 Net::HTTP.get(URI('https://<GITLAB URL>'))
 ```

+The important thing with this script is that it should use the same Ruby as GitLab.
+There are many ways to run this script, and it will change depending on your install type.
+On Omnibus GitLab installs, you can run save this script to `/root/ssl-test.rb`,
+make the file exectuable with `chmod u+x /root/ssl-test.rb`, then run `/root/ssl-test.rb`
+to execute the script.
+It should return only the "testing X" lines if it succeeds.
+In the event of a failure, the exception should be displayed as well.

 If it's an issue with GitLab not trusting HTTPS connections to itself, then you may simply
 need to [add your certificate to GitLab's trusted certificates](https://docs.gitlab.com/omnibus/settings/ssl.html#install-custom-public-certificates).